-Thanks to generous tax relief from HM Revenue & Customs, our foster parents pay very little, if any tax.
+Thanks to generous tax relief from HM Revenue & Customs, our foster parents are highly unlikely to pay any tax on their fostering income.

 By joining Fostering People, you will gain free membership to Foster Talk and their specialist fostering tax advice and support.